Romain Gazave

-Romain Gazave is an international Coach and choreographer, former competitive figure skater and French pianist, born 11 December 1976 in Bourg-Saint-Maurice/Les Arcs (French Alps).
+Romain Gazave is a French coach and choreographer, former competitive figure skater and French pianist, born 11 December 1976 in Les Arcs, Bourg-Saint-Maurice (French Alps).

 Figure skating competitive career

 Member of the French national team and notable alumni from INSEP, Romain was listed SHN (High level sportsman) of the Ministry of Youth and Sports in 1994 and 1995.
 He became silver medallist at the France national junior championships in 1994 and has participated in numerous international competitions, winning the bronze medal at the ISU Junior Grand Prix in Slovakia in 1994.

 Childhood and sporting career

 Romain Gazave started figure skating and playing piano at the age of six in Megève.
 At the age of 12, he joined the CRESA (Regional Center for Sports and Artistic Studies) in Annecy (1988-1992) trained by Didier Monge, Christine Nicolas and Didier Lucine, alongside other skaters such as Vanessa Gusmeroli.
 After a season spent at the Amiens Patinage Club (1992-1993) where he trained with Patrice Macrez, he became a French national team member in 1993.
 He then joined the INSEP (1993-1994), where he lived with the future two times medalist at the European championships Stanick Jeannette, trained at that time by Didier Gailhaguet, Annick Dumont and Pierre Trente.
 The following season, he joined the National Olympic Preparation Center of Colombes (1994-1996) alongside Thierry Cérez and the future twice Olympic medalist Philippe Candeloro.
 He was trained there by André Brunet, then Philippe Pélissier, and also worked daily with the Russian choreographer Natasha Volkova-Dabbadie.

 Following a serious injury contracted in 1994 but empirical, and therefore at high risk of losing his right foot, he underwent a heavy surgery in 1995 followed by 3 weeks of hospitalization so that he could learn to walk again.
 8 months of rehabilitation was then necessary for him to later on be able to skate again.

 Ending his competitive career, Romain decided to study piano in a professional way.
 He entered the class of Marian Rybicki in ENMP (Ecole Normale de Musique de Paris) and became a private student of Jean Fassina for 4 years.